feniks-pham/chatbot-rag-template/README.md

 This chatbot uses files and web as data source

-First, you need to copy all the files that you want the chatbot use as data to data folder or if you use production deployment, you can put all the files to your s3 service
+First, you need to copy all the files that you want the chatbot use as data to data folder or if you use production deployment, you can put all the files to your s3.

 ```bash
 # Create data directory